ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

     PLAY RECAP ******************************************************************************************
     localhost                  : ok=5    changed=0    unreachable=0    failed=0

-The output above shows the host record for ``leaf01`` and ``leaf02`` that were retrieved by the ``nios`` lookup plugin.
-This playbook saves the information in variables that you can use in other playbooks.
+The output above shows the host record for ``leaf01.ansible.com`` and ``leaf02.ansible.com`` that were retrieved by the ``nios`` lookup plugin.
+This playbook saves the information in variables which you can use in other playbooks.
 This allows you to use Infoblox as a single source of truth to gather and use information that changes dynamically.
 See :ref:`playbooks_variables` for more information on using Ansible variables.

 See the :ref:`nios <nios_lookup>` examples for more data options that you can retrieve.